 Under no circumstances may HFMI awardees engage in any activities intended to persuade or recruit individuals to apply for SNAP benefits.
-The use of Federal and/or match funds to employ personnel tasked with enrolling individuals in SNAP is strictly prohibited.
+The use of Federal to employ personnel tasked with enrolling individuals in SNAP is strictly prohibited.

 Promotional activities must be limited to factual statements and HFMI awardees must generally avoid emotional appeals in their promotional activities.
 Promotional activities funded with Federal and/or match funds: